jupyter-book/jupyter-book/docs/content/layout.md

   name: python3
 ---

-# Control the page layout
+# Use the page sidebar

 ```{warning}
 Many of the features on this page are experimental and may change at any time.